 Value for money is the criteria where PlaybookUX wins hands down.
 All features are included in the price so you don’t have to worry about upgrading to send a screener survey or invite an additional team.
 Pricing is simple and all incentives are included in the price.

-A subscription isn’t required for running research with the PlaybookUX panel.
+A subscription isn’t required for running qualitative research with the PlaybookUX panel.

 Cost per PlaybookUX participant